-One of my favourite ways to workout outdoors is by doing hardcore caveman workouts.
-This is where you do exercises with things like tractor tyres (flipping them over), and also do exercises with equipment like sledgehammers (see picture above).
-Just make-sure to wear some indestructible shoes to protect your feet from the sledgehammers!
+One of my favorite ways to workout outdoors is by doing hardcore caveman workouts.
+This is where you do exercises with things like tractor tires (flipping them over), and also do exercises with equipment like sledgehammers (see picture above).
+Just make sure to wear some indestructible shoes to protect your feet from the sledgehammers!

-You could also do high intensity sprints across the field, i’d recommend doing 50m sprints as fast as you can followed by 60s rest, do this 5-10x and your heart will be racing and you’ll burn a whopping number of calories.
+You could also do high-intensity sprints across the field, I’d recommend doing 50m sprints as fast as you can be followed by 60s rest, do this 5-10x and your heart will be racing and you’ll burn a whopping number of calories.

 Running is a great way to get fit.
 I would recommend running on soft grass when possible, as running on roads can cause damage to the knees.
 Put on your running shoes and get your heart racing for a great aerobic workout which will burn calories and also help improve your cardio.

-This is one of my favourite forms of outdoor exercise because it’s low impact on the joints and something which you can do everyday.
-For the last 28 days i’ve walked over 10,000 steps per day, which equates to around an extra 250 calories burnt each day.
+This is one of my favorite forms of outdoor exercise because it’s low impact on the joints and something which you can do every day.
+For the last 28 days, I’ve walked over 10,000 steps per day, which equates to around an extra 250 calories burnt each day.

 I try to walk everywhere, to the gym, to the supermarket, etc, etc. Alongside increasing overall step count throughout the day I also recommend going on long, brisk walks at the weekends when you have time off work…

 You could add cycling into your weekly routine especially in the summer.
-Cycling is another low impact activity which can strengthen the heart, burn calories and also help build up the leg muscles, especially the thighs, glutes, hamstrings and calfs.
+Cycling is another low impact activity that can strengthen the heart, burn calories and also help build up the leg muscles, especially the thighs, glutes, hamstrings, and calves.
 Visit BikeParts if you want to have everything you need for your ride

-What’s your favourite way to train outdoors? it would be great to hear your ideas…
+What’s your favorite way to train outdoors? it would be great to hear your ideas…